bryborge/infrastructure-skeleton/README.md

     This will drop you on a shell where you can explore the pod, and the application code that was loading into the container.

-1. The service is configured to expose the pod's `3000` port so that it can be interacted with in your local browser window.
+1. The service exposes the pod's `3000` port so that it can be interacted with in your local browser window.

     To find the local port on which you can access the pod,